 Jesus enthroned on the cross in the award-winning 1989 Canadian film, “Jesus of Montreal” (French: Jésus de Montréal), The players in the film tried to enact the crucifixion with historical accuracy, as the narrator explained the details of this passion play to the spectators.

 I disagree that one can’t do justice to the array of Scripture readings in Palm Sunday Liturgy (the entry into Jerusalem, Isaiah’s suffering servant, the psalm of lament, the Philippian hymn of humble obedience before triumphant exultation, passion narrative).
 There are related threads here that can be woven into a fine homiletical fabric.
+It simply has to be done economically for the sake of time.
 Since the entry and passion narratives are from the same Gospel, the perspective of each evangelist on the story of Jesus provides a clue as to how these texts are related if you look for it.
 The fickleness of the crowd in welcoming Jesus and then calling for his death six days later is a theme many preachers have taken up, although I think the focus should be more on what these texts proclaim about Jesus.
 The suffering servant Jesus in the Passion according to St. Matthew is human enough for worshipers to relate to.
 So is the abandoned Jesus in the Passion according to St. Mark.
 Likewise the benevolent Jesus reigning from the cross in the Passion according to St. Luke.

 As a practical matter, this is going to be a long Service, especially with an extended procession.
 It’s not a day for business as usual in the parish.
 I would recommend one Service on Palm Sunday in which the whole congregation participates.
 The length of the service shouldn’t be noticeable if the worshipers are engaged bodily in processions and dramatic enactment.